 Companies are excluded if they are identified as manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions.
 In addition, the shareholdings within a group structure can also be taken into consideration for the exclusions.
-Furthermore, companies that are identified as manufacturers or manufacturers of key components of incendiary bombs containing white phosphorus are excluded.

-DWS Use of Proceeds Bond Assessment
+• DWS Use of Proceeds Bond Assessment